2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/cms/edit.md

 ---
-uid: Concepts.Edit
+uid: Specs.Cms.Edit
 ---
-# Overview: Edit Content or Data in DNN / 2sxc
+# Edit Content or Data in DNN / 2sxc

-## Purpose / Description
 When users edit content they usually use in-page buttons to access edit-dialogs and more.
 Here is a short overview and links to what you need to know.

 ## The Standard Edit Dialogs